-Blue Hors Stables – Denmark
+Blue Hors Stables

 Blue Hors is one of the most famous stables in Denmark and one of Europe’s leading EU stallion stations with everything under one roof.
 The Blue Hors riders participate in national as well as international competitions.
 The stables are of the finest quality and built with stunning attention to detail.
-Blue Hors riders have won numerous Danish Dressage Championships and competed at the Europeans Championships, World Equestrian Games and Olympic Games.
-Not only do they keep busy with all of that but they provide a care and grooming line of high quality products for all types of horses that are sold in over 250 stores in Denmark and in other European countries.
+Blue Hors riders have won numerous Danish Dressage Championships and competed at the European Championships, World Equestrian Games and Olympic Games.
+Not only do they keep busy with all of that but they provide a care and grooming line of high-quality products for all types of horses that are sold in over 250 stores in Denmark and other European countries.

 Zayat Stables is owned by the Zayat family who have recently become one of the most successful families in horse racing.
 Ahmed Zayat first entered thoroughbred racing in 2005 and, in one decade, amassed some of the most prominent successes in the industry.
 Ahmed Zayat has been a horse enthusiast for as long as he can remember and within just 12 months of forming Zayat Stables, he raced two Grade 1 winners and has continued to add to that haul every season.

 Zayat Stables have the honour of Bob Baffert training their horses.
 Baffert is one of the most successful trainers in the history of racing.
 He has trained many of the horses at Zayat Stables who have then gone on to win major racing competitions.